fieldtrip/website/workshop/practicalmeeg2022/handson_sensoranalysis.md

 - Subtracting, for each frequency, the average power in a baseline interval from all other power values.
 This gives, for each frequency, the absolute change in power with respect to the baseline interval.
 - Expressing, for each frequency, the raw power values as the relative increase or decrease with respect to the power in the baseline interval.
 This means active period/baseline.
 Note that the relative baseline is expressed as a ratio; i.e. no change is represented by 1.

-There are three ways of graphically representing the data: 1) time-frequency plots of all channels, in a quasi-topographical layout, 2) time-frequency plot of an individual channel (or average of several channels), 3) topographical 2-D map of the power changes in a specified time-frequency interval.
+There are three ways of graphically representing the data: 1) time-frequency plots of all channels, in a quasi-topographical layout, 2) time-frequency plot of an individual channel (or average of several channels), 3) topographical 2-D map of the power changes in a specified time and frequency window.

-To plot the TFRs from all the magnetometer sensors use the function **[ft_multiplotTFR](/reference/ft_multiplotTFR)**.
-Settings can be adjusted in the cfg structure.
-For example:
+The function **[ft_multiplotTFR](/reference/ft_multiplotTFR)** plots the TFRs from all the magnetometer sensors.
+Settings can be adjusted in the `cfg` structure, for example:

     cfg = [];
     cfg.baseline     = [-0.6 -0.2];